Dynamic Symbol Transformation

 Problem

 Before we begin, it is important to understand the problem we are trying to solve.
-An issue inherent to VHDL and many other languages is namespace pollution, which is when many programming language variables/identifiers/units/classes are defined at the global level.
+An issue inherent to VHDL, Verilog, SystemVerilog, and many other languages is namespace pollution, which is when a large number of programming language variables/identifiers/units/classes are defined at the global level.
 To learn more about namespace pollution, here is a StackOverflow post that explains it in relation to Javascript.

-In VHDL, a common example of a namespace clash is when different files define an entity by the same name, which may have different behaviors.
-Namespace clashes may start to appear when a higher-level IP requires the same entity from an IP but as different versions throughout its dependency tree.
+In VHDL/Verilog, a common example of a namespace clash is when different files define an entity/module by the same name, which may have different behaviors.
+Namespace clashes may start to appear when a higher-level ip requires the same entity/module from an ip but as different versions throughout its dependency tree.

 Solution